 In response to the devastating 2019-2020 bushfires, we have joined forces with WIRES, Australia’s largest wildlife rescue organisation, to support the post-fire recovery of wildlife across southeast Australia.

-The Glideways, Flyways and Stepping Stones partnership involves a suite of coordinated, complementary and scalable projects to support wildlife and protect, restore and reconnect habitat in priority locations across eastern Australia.
+The Glideways, Flyways and Stepping Stones partnership project, funded by WIRES, involves a suite of coordinated, complementary and scalable projects to support wildlife and protect, restore and reconnect habitat in priority locations across eastern Australia.
 These linked projects are delivering credible post-fire recovery and future climate adaptation solutions through:

 - Activating and bringing together local resources, skills and knowledge